jelsner/QG-2022/README.md

+# Quantitative Geography, Fall 2022

-# This repo is for lesson notes and assignments used in the course Quantitative Geography, Fall 2022.
+This repo contains all the course materials for GEO5165 Quantitative Geography, Fall 2022.